 5. Experiment!
 Practice, and Practice Again!

 Practicing is the most effective and consistent technique to build mental power.
-It assists you in gradually improving your trading mindset as you develop a well-practiced trading techniques and are well prepared for any ups and downs.
+It assists you in gradually improving your trading mindset as you develop well-practiced trading techniques and are well-prepared for any ups and downs.

 - Trading psychology includes being able to manage one’s emotions in order to deal with the emotional aspects of investment.

 - Trading involves dealing with human emotions, and that can’t be avoided.
 Investors would be better served if they learned to control their emotions and biases in order to make better trades.